 BreatheAlong functionality evaluation

-NSCC Engineered Technologies Applied Research Lab (ETARL) is working with NovaResp, a local company specializing in developing breathing-assist medical devices, to evaluate the functional design of their recently developed device, the BreatheAlong.
+NSCC Engineered Technologies Applied Research Lab (ETARL) worked with NovaResp, a local company specializing in developing breathing-assist medical devices, to evaluate the functional design of the BreatheAlong.
 The BreatheAlong is an add-on device that retrofits Continuous-Positive-Airway-Pressure (CPAP) machines for patients with sleep apnea.

 Sleep apnea is a breathing disorder that causes a person to skip breaths while sleeping, resulting in low oxygen levels in the body and brain.
 Breathing assistance devices are already widespread in the market, but are known to provide either inadequate or too much assistance to the user.
 While breathing needs vary from patient to patient, the current devices only offer a one-size-fits-all solution and do not address individual parameters.
 As a result, the majority of patients diagnosed with sleep disorders do not use their prescribed devices, which incurs huge costs to the healthcare system.

-The ETARL is generating reliable data to demonstrate the validity of the design to help bring the proposed device to market.
-The ETARL is assessing the acceptability of the product to the target market and testing the product to ensure it functions as anticipated.
+The ETARL is generated reliable data to demonstrate the validity of the design to help bring the proposed device to market.
+The ETARL is assessed the acceptability of the product to the target market and tested the product to ensure it functions as anticipated.

 Anti-slouch wheelchair device